googleknight/jwt-auth/README.md

-# express-ts-template
+# jwt-auth
-A basic boilerplate code for kickstarting an express server
+A basic authentication & authorization using JWT.